Federal Financial Assistance

-The Choose Red Grant allows new, incoming Graduate students whose permanent residence is one of the eight states bordering Missouri to pay in-state tuition and fees for all classes on the main campus in Warrensburg.
+The UCM Bound Out of State Scholarship allows new, incoming Graduate students whose permanent residence is one of the eight states bordering Missouri to pay in-state tuition and fees for all classes on the main campus in Warrensburg.
 Missouri’s eight eligible border states are: Arkansas, Illinois, Iowa, Kansas, Kentucky, Nebraska, Oklahoma, and Tennessee.

 Non-Resident Fee Credit

 If a non-resident student pays income tax in Missouri, or is in the legal custody of a parent who pays income tax in Missouri, a credit will be provided against the non-resident student fee.
-For information on this credit contact Student Financial Services.
+For information on this credit contact Graduate and International Student Services.

 Many scholarships from a wide variety of sources are awarded each year to graduate students.
 Information and applications are available at ucmo.edu/scholarships.
-Financial aid recipients should be aware, however, that receiving non-UCM financial aid or educational benefits can result in an adjustment to the federal aid that may have already been awarded and/or disbursed.
+Financial aid recipients should be aware, however, that receiving non-UCM, and UCM, financial aid or educational benefits can result in an adjustment to the federal aid that may have already been awarded and/or disbursed.

 UCM realizes that many students are dependent upon federal financial assistance to satisfy the costs of attending UCM.
 However, students are still expected to have some money on hand to pay for incidental costs during the first few weeks of each semester.
 If an emergency arises, however, a student can apply at Student Financial Services for short-term loan funds (not to exceed $500).
 These funds usually must be repaid within 60 days.
 A $10 service charge will be levied to borrow money from the short-term loan fund.